 The Oklahoma State Courts Network website includes a court records search feature for many types of cases.
 However, not all court records will be available.
 Typically sealed, expunged and juvenile records, along with records regarding adoptions, guardianships and victims information will not be shown to the public.
 Additionally, the federal government also has laws prohibiting specific information like children’s names, home addresses, tax IDs, social security numbers, trade secrets, and other personal or sensitive data from being shown on publicly available court records.
 These types of things will be redacted from the files.

-Did you know you can use Infotracer to find Oklahoma court records quickly and easily?
-The search engine allows you to access hundreds of Oklahoma court cases, including the areas of Oklahoma County, Tulsa County, and Cleveland County.
-According to the Freedom of Information Act and the Oklahoma Open Records Act Title 51 Oklahoma Statutes § 24A.1 et seq., you can review criminal court records, family and probate cases, civil disputes and bankruptcies.
+Did you know you can use Infotracer to find OK court records quickly and easily?
+The search engine allows you to access hundreds of Oklahoma court cases, including the areas of OK County, Tulsa County, and Cleveland County.
+According to the Freedom of Information Act and the OK Open Records Act Title 51 Oklahoma Statutes § 24A.1 et seq., you can review criminal court records, family and probate cases, civil disputes and bankruptcies.

 A court records search may be performed privately without providing any special information.
 You don’t even need a reason to search.
 Most records are available except in cases where the record is court-ordered private or confidential by law.

-Use Infotracer today to get free instant access to Oklahoma court records.
-The best way to look up cases online from Oklahoma district courts in all 26 judicial districts is to use an Oklahoma state court records search by name.
+Use Infotracer today to get free instant access to OK court records.
+The best way to look up cases online from OK district courts in all 26 judicial districts is to use an Oklahoma state court records search by name.

 In 2012, the Oklahoma courts received 351,046 filings.